zhero9/MIPUP/README.md

 The input for the problem is a **m**x**n** binary matrix in .csv format separeted by ";".
 The first column must contain the row (i.e., sample) names, and the first row must contain the column (i.e., mutation location) names.
-For example, the following table *test1.csv*
+For example, the following table *matrix.csv*

 |   | c1| c2| c3| c4| c5| c3'|
 |---|---|---|---|---|---|----|